-

 - E. S. Fedorov

-Enigmatic faces can practically be viewed as irrational, not allowed by the basic laws of crystallography.
-The assumption of their irrationality is also confirmed by their overgrowth upon contact with an important face of the complex, moistened with a saturated solution of the substance, and part of the last face is subject to dissolution.
-In addition to this characteristic, enigmatic facets are characterized by their isolation and uniqueness.
+Enigmatic faces can practically be viewed as irrational, not allowed by the fundamental laws of crystallography.
+The assumption of their irrationality is further confirmed by their overgrowth upon contact with an important face of the complex, wetted by a saturated solution of the substance, whereby a part of the latter face is subject to dissolution.
+In addition to this characteristic, enigmatic faces are distinguished by their singularity and non-repetitiveness.

 -